-Nearly all male U.S. citizens, and any male legal residents living in the U.S., who are 18 through 25 years old, must register with Selective Service.
+All males living in the United States, including citizens, and documented or undocumented immigrants, who are 18 through 25 years old, must register with Selective Service.
 You are first able to register with the Selective Service within 30 days of your 18th birthday.
 Females are not required to register.